uclaioes/bayren-atlas/methods_.md

 ## **Administrative Boundaries**

-The Energy Atlas reports energy consumption statistics and analyses aggregated to four primary reference geographies within the Bay Area – census tracts, zip codes, cities, and counties.
+The Energy Atlas reports energy consumption statistics and analyses aggregated to four primary reference geographies within the Bay Area – census tracts, zip code tabulation areass, census placescities, and counties.
 While much of the analysis conducted was developed at the parcel and block group levels, researchers aggregated the results to the larger reference geographies in order to provide consistent outputs that adhere to customer privacy protections.

 City and county and zip code boundaries were collected from the California State Geoportal.
 Some zip codes intersect counties out of scope to this project.
 Those have been removed because the data would be incomplete and potentially misleading.

-Census tracts and block group boundaries were downloaded from the Census TIGER/Line website.
-CalEnviroScreen 3.0 data was downloaded from the California Office of Environmental Health Hazard Assessment website.
+All geographyCensus tracts and block group boundaries were downloaded from the Census TIGER/Line website.
+CalEnviroScreen 43.0 data was downloaded from the California Office of Environmental Health Hazard Assessment website.

 ## **Masked vs. Unavailable Data**